Gerald Santos

-Gerald Padua Santos (born May 15, 1991) is a Filipino singer and actor who has appeared in several reality shows, musicals, and films, and has released several songs.
+Gerald Padua Santos (born May 15, 1991) is a Filipino singer and actor who has appeared in several reality shows, musicals, films, and has released several songs.
 He first starred in the reality singing contest Pinoy Pop Superstar in 2006 and later went on to earn several awards.

 Early life

-He was born Gerald Padua Santos on May 15, 1991, in Navotas, the second of five children.
-His parents both worked at the Navotas Fish Port and earned just enough to support their family, and supported his interest in music from an early age.
+Gerald Padua Santos was born in Navotas on May 15, 1991, and was the second of his parents' five children.
+His parents both worked at the Navotas Fish Port, earning just enough to support their family, and supported his interest in music from an early age.
 He started singing at seven years old while attending Daanghari Elementary School.
-He later joined around fifty amateur singing contests in Metro Manila and nearby provinces and won in many of them.
+He later joined around 50 amateur singing contests in Metro Manila and nearby provinces, many of which he won.
 He was studying at Tangos National High School in Navotas when he decided to audition for Pinoy Pop Superstar at the age of fifteen.

-In 2024, Santos disclosed that he had been raped in 2005 by a Danny Tan, a musical director of GMA Network when he was 15 years old, adding that he had tried to commit suicide four times due to psychogical trauma from the incident.
+In 2024, Santos disclosed that he had been raped in 2005 by Danny Tan, a musical director of GMA Network, when he was 15 years old.
+Santos added that he had since tried to commit suicide four times due to the psychogical trauma.

 Career

 Singing

-In 2006, Santos became the grand champion of the second season of GMA Network's show Pinoy Pop Superstar.
-He was the youngest champion of the reality singing contest then hosted by Regine Velasquez.
-He sang "Kahit Isang Saglit", "Hanggang" and "Close to Where You Are" as his winning songs on the final night of Season 2.
-He has been praised on the show for his heartfelt singing.
+In 2006, Santos became the grand champion of the second season of GMA Network's Pinoy Pop Superstar.
+He was the youngest champion of the reality singing contest, then hosted by Regine Velasquez.
+He sang "Kahit Isang Saglit", "Hanggang", and "Close to Where You Are" as his winning songs on season two's final night, and was praised on the show for his heartfelt singing.

-After winning Pinoy Pop Superstar, Santos signed a five-year contract with GMA Records and became a regular on the TV series SOP Rules.
+After winning Pinoy Pop Superstar, Santos signed a five-year contract with GMA Records, becoming a regular on the TV series SOP Rules.
 His first single, "A Day on the Rainbow", was released in 2006.
-In 2008 he released his second studio album, Pinakahihintay.
+In 2008, he released his second studio album, Pinakahihintay.

 He transferred to TV5 in 2010, a year before his contract with GMA expired.
-He then released the repackaged edition of Pinakahihintay, and did a national mall tour promoting it.
-In 2011, he won Male Pop Artist of the Year in the 3rd Star Awards for Music for Pinakahihintay: The Repackaged Edition.
-In 2012, he released his third album, Gerald Santos: The Prince of Ballad.
+He released a repackaged edition of Pinakahihintay and did a national mall tour promoting it.
+In 2011, he won Male Pop Artist of the Year as part of the 3rd Star Awards for Music for Pinakahihintay: The Repackaged Edition.
+His third album Gerald Santos: The Prince of Ballad released in 2012.
 The album won Revival Album of the Year in the 5th Star Awards for Music in 2013.

-His fourth album, Gerald Santos Kahit Anong Mangyari, was released in July 2015.
-It was an all-original album.
+He released his all-original fourth album Gerald Santos Kahit Anong Mangyari in July 2015.

-Santos signed a two-year contract with Star Music Philippines in May 2017 and released the single "I am Yours" in June 2017.
+Santos signed a two-year contract with Star Music Philippines in May 2017, releasing the single "I am Yours" a month later in June 2017.
 The follow-up single "Hindi Pa Huli ang Lahat" was set to be released in August 2017.